 The statistical analysis revealed a less significant interaction (P > 0.05) between the tested factors, specifically the germination inducing agent and types of media, concerning the germination of P. foetida seeds.
 Notably, the germination inducing agent exhibited a highly significant effect (P < 0.023, P < 0.000, P < 0.002) during the 7th, 8th, and 9th days, significantly influencing the germination percentage.
 Among the three germination-inducing agents evaluated, GA3 demonstrated the highest germination percentage (72% and 79%), whereas hot water (59% and 62%) and the control group (50% and 62%) exhibited the lowest germination percentages during the 7th and 8th days respectively (Figure 1.a).

 Gibberellic acid plays a crucial role in germination by stimulating the production of enzymes that break dormancy and activate metabolic processes essential for germination.
 This includes promoting the synthesis of proteins, carbohydrates, and other compounds vital for the plant’s initial development, as well as regulating the hydrolysis of energy reserves through the induction of new α-amylase, the enzyme responsible for starch hydrolysis (Taiz et al., 2017; Sousa et al., 2020).
-The efficacy of gibberellic acid in increasing the germination rate is corroborated by previous studies, (Domingues Neto at al., 2024a; Domingues Neto at al., 2024b), although the responses may vary depending on the species and doses used.
+The efficacy of gibberellic acid in increasing the germination rate is corroborated by previous studies, (Domingues Neto at al., 2024a; b), although the responses may vary depending on the species and doses used.

 Furthermore, a significant difference (P < 0.006, P < 0.009) was observed among various media types during the 7th and 8th days of the experiment (Figure 1.b).
 Specifically, topsoil and sand + topsoil media displayed the highest germination percentages, while sand media yielded the lowest germination percentage of 54%.
 These findings contribute valuable results into the factors influencing the germination process of P. foetida seeds, emphasizing the significant role of germination-inducing agents and the type of media used.